open-quantum-safe/liboqs/oqsbuilder/README.md

 - Some implementations are further hidden behind platform guards.
 For example, CUDA implementations also need `OQS_USE_CUPQC` in addition to the individual implementation `enable_by`

 ### `copies`
-A description of how the content of an implementation should be assembled.
-This field can be a single string or a dictionary.
+A description of how the content of an implementation should be assembled under the implementation sub-directory.
+This field can have one of three types of values:
 - *Dictionary*: maps destination path to source path.
 Each destination path is relative to the implementation subdirectory (i.e. relative to `liboqs/src/<kem|sig|stfl_sig>/<family_key>/<impl_key>`).
 Each source path is relative to the upstream repository's root directory.
 - *Key*: references a reusable set of `dst:src` mappings.
 For example, `mlkem-native_ml_kem_<512|768|1024>_aarch` all use the same `copies` mapping, so each of the copy field could just be as follows:
+- *Remote META.yml*: a path to a `META.yml` file containing a list of source files ([example](https://github.com/pq-code-package/mlkem-native/blob/main/integration/liboqs/ML-KEM-768_META.yml)).
+The path is relative to the upstream repository, so if a specific commit of the upstream repository is checked out, then we will use that commit's version of `META.yml`.
+The folder structure will be preserved under the implementation sub-directory.
+For example, if the `META.yml` file lists `integration/liboqs/fips202_glue.h`, then the source file will be copied into `<impl_dir>/integration/liboqs/fips202_glue.h`.

 ```yaml
 ml_kem: